VlachosGroup/jl_exp_deconv/doc/index.rst

 Welcome to jl_exp_deconv's documentation!
 ====================================

-`Shablona` is a template for a small scientific Python project.

 To see how to use it, please refer to the `README file
 <https://github.com/uwescience/jl_exp_deconv/blob/master/README.md>`_ in the Github repository.